 Anglo-Eastern Maritime training centre is a licensed training centre for the Maritime Resource Management Course developed by The Swedish Club.
 The course covers the mandatory training requirement laid down in the IMO International Convention on Standards of Training, Certification and Watchkeeping for Seafarers, 1978, as amended by the Manila amendments.
 The Maritime Resource Management course is recognised by the Maritime Department of the Swedish Transport Agency as meeting the above-mentioned requirements of the STCW 2010 Manila Amendments.

-This Course had its origins as the Bridge Resource Management Course adopted by SAS Flight Academy in conjuction with the Maritime organisations and administrations.
-It has been since expanded to cover situations on bridge, engine room and all over of the ship.
+This Course had its origins as the Bridge Resource Management Course adopted by SAS Flight Academy in conjunction with the Maritime organisations and administrations.
+It has been since expanded to cover situations on the bridge, engine room and all over of the ship.

 Each module is viewed by the candidate on a multimedia PC followed by a round table discussion, lead by the Workshop Facilitator to reinforce the behavioural and managerial aspects covered in the module.